Residence Hall Policies

 The Office of Residence Life will conduct Mandatory Meetings as needed during the academic year.
 The time and location for these meetings will be announced in advance to residents.
 All residents are expected to attend these meetings.
 Each resident will be held accountable for the information provided at the meetings.

 All residents must remain in their assigned rooms with their assigned roommate for the first two weeks of each semester.
 After this time, residents may request a room change by meeting with his/her Area Coordinator.
-The AD may request mediation with the parties prior to approval.
-Any unauthorized room changes will result in a charge of $100 to each party involved.
+Any unauthorized room changes will result in a charge of $100 to each party involved, and each party may be required to move back to their original assignment.
+Room changes are not guaranteed and must be approved by the Area Coordinator.

 Adding a personal and decorative touch to the room is acceptable and encouraged as long as it is done in good taste and does not damage University property or furnishings.
 Each resident will be responsible for returning his/her room to its original condition before checking out.
 Residents will be charged for any damage incurred or any cost associated with not returning the room to its original condition.
 Installation of equipment that requires using nails or screws on University property is prohibited.
-This policy extends to contact paper.
-If a resident applies contact paper to any surface, it must be removed upon check-out.
-Some adhesives may strip wood finishes and the paint surfaces when objects are removed.
 Residents must be prepared to pay for touch up work or the painting of an entire room, depending upon the decision of the facilities staff.
-Double-sided tape, fluorescent stars, wall decals, etc. can have the same effect and therefore are not permitted.
+LED light strips, double-sided tape, fluorescent stars, wall decals, etc. can have the same effect and therefore are not permitted.
 Students are only allowed to use tapes/adhesives that are advertised as 100% removable and non-harmful to surfaces.

 Students are welcome to bring extra furnishings into their rooms to make themselves more comfortable; however, the structural design of NCWU residence halls prohibits installation of excessively heavy items such as waterbeds.
 Over-door hangers can damage veneer on the doors.
 If over-door hangers are used, residents should make certain the hangers are padded enough so that the door finish will not be harmed.
 If such damage occurs, the resident will be billed for the necessary repair or replacement.
 Nothing may be installed on the roof of any residence hall or outside of the windows.

 All University furniture must remain in the room at all times.
 If room furniture is moved out of a room and moved to a common area, the resident/s will be requested to return the item(s) to the room.
 Failure to return the furniture will result in a $10 per day fee until the furniture is returned.
 University furniture assigned to the resident’s room at check-in will be required to be in the room at check-out.
 The University will not remove or store assigned furniture.
 Students will be charged full replacement cost for any furniture missing at the time of check-out.
-Lobby furniture is not to be removed.
+Lobby furniture is not to be removed from the lobby for any reason.
 If residents move lobby furniture around the room for an event, they are expected to return it to its original position.

-Students are allowed to have only one (1) microwave (up to 700 watts) and one (1) refrigerator (up to 4.4 cu.ft.) per room so roommates must communicate about plans for bringing these items.
+Students are allowed to have a microwave (maximum 700 watts) and a refrigerator (maximum 4.4 cu ft) per room.
+Roommates are strongly encouraged to communicate about plans for bringing these items.

 Students are allowed to bring a television but note that to be compatible with our cable services, all sets must be digital with a QAM tuner installed.
 Most name brand digital flat screens have this but students are advised to verify this with the manufacturer before making a purchase.

-Please note the following items are not allowed:
+Please note the following appliances are not allowed:

 • Any item with an exposed heating element.
 This includes toasters, toaster ovens, deep fat fryers, hot plates, indoor or outdoor grills, traditional coffee pots, halogen lamps, space heaters, etc. (Keurig and similar styled pots without an exposed heating element are allowed.)